Skip to Content

 What is Nihari?

-Nihari, the national dish of Pakistan, is a perfect comfort dish for any dawat or gathering.
-The festive beef shank stew consists of tender beef tempered with sautéed garlic, ginger, and freshly ground whole spices.
-The word ‘nihari’ comes from the Arabic word ‘nahaar,’ which means early morning – referring to the time of day the meal is served most often in homes.
+Nihari, Pakistan’s national dish, is the ultimate comfort food for any dawat or gathering.
+This rich, slow-cooked beef shank stew features melt-in-your-mouth meat, sautéed with garlic, ginger, and freshly ground spices.
+The word “nihari” comes from the Arabic word nahaar, meaning early morning—a nod to the tradition of enjoying this dish at the start of the day.

 A Brief History of Nihari

-As the Mughal empire spread, recipes for nihari traveled too.
-It became popular in places like Hyderabad, Lahore, and other parts of present-day India, Pakistan, and Bangladesh.
-Today, it remains a hallmark of Mughlai and Pakistani cuisine.
+As the Mughal empire expanded, recipes for nihari traveled, too, finding their way to Hyderabad, Lahore, and other parts of present-day India, Bangladesh, and Pakistan.
+Today, nihari is a hallmark of Pakistani cuisine.

 Additions and Substitutions

-- Replace beef shanks with beef or mutton trotters to make paya nihari.
-Nalli nihari is another favorite, using beef, lamb, or goat shank.
+• Swap the protein.
+Replace beef shanks with beef or mutton trotters to make paya nihari.

 The full recipe with measurements is in the recipe card below.

 Step 1: Warm the ghee in a Dutch oven over medium heat.
-Add the onions and saute until they caramelize and brown, for about 20-25 minutes.
+Add the onions and saute until they caramelize and brown for 20-25 minutes.

-Remove half of the onions using a slotted spoon and set them aside.
-Then, stir in the garlic and ginger and cook for another minute.
+Step 2: Use a slotted spoon to remove half the onions and set them aside.
+Then, stir garlic and ginger into the remaining onions and cook for one minute.

-Step 2: Stir in the coriander powder, ginger powder, red chili powder, ground cumin, turmeric powder, ground fennel, and salt.
+Step 3: Add the coriander powder, ginger powder, red chili powder, ground cumin, turmeric powder, ground fennel, and salt.
+Stir to combine.

 Expert Tips